SanliFaez/FAIR-Battery/docs/contribute.rst

 Adding examples
 ---------------
-If you have customized labphew for your own project, please consider stripping your additional code in to a simplified example that can be added to the examples.
+If you have customized FAIR-Battery Software for your own project, please consider stripping your additional code in to a simplified example that can be added to the examples.